-Missey Jones is in her seventh season as the head women’s golf coach.
-She received her B.S. in Physical Education from East Tennessee State University, a Masters in Spanish from University of South Florida and a Masters in ELL from Universidad da Sant'Anna in São Paulo, Brazil.
+Missey Jones is in her ninth season as the head women’s golf coach.
+She received her B.S. in Physical Education from East Tennessee State University, a Masters in Spanish from the University of South Florida and a Masters in ELL from Universidad da Sant'Anna in São Paulo, Brazil.

-She was an assistant golf professional at Silverado Golf and Country Club, and also worked at Babe Zaharias Golf course.
+Missey was an assistant golf professional at Silverado Golf and Country Club and also worked at Babe Zaharias Golf course.
 Jones also taught at Freedom High School, Corpus Christi Catholic School and Hillsborough Community College and taught Spanish at the University of South Florida.
 Jones has run a golf camp in the summers and worked for the First Tee.

 A graduate of East Tennessee State University, Jones was a standout women’s basketball player for the Bucs.
 She went on to coach collegiately at ETSU, the University of Houston and Colorado State University.
 Jones also coached and played professional basketball in Brazil.

-In addition to coaching, Jones has also taught English and Spanish at primary, secondary and university levels and is fluent in English, Spanish and Portuguese, she has developed internet based learning programs and a student advisor program as a teacher.
+In addition to coaching, Jones has also taught English and Spanish at primary, secondary and university levels and is fluent in English, Spanish and Portuguese, she has developed Internet-based learning programs and a student advisor program as a teacher.
 She still teaches online English as a second language to children in China.